GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 <summary><b>ILCD</b></summary>

 ## ILCD
+ILCD databases and datasets must be in .zip format to be imported.
+The archive should contain the usual ILCD folder structure (e.g. ILCD/processes, ILCD/flows, ILCD/flowproperties, ILCD/unitgroups, ...), as provided by data portals or by the openLCA ILCD export.

-- For **ILCD files**, select the import file from the directory and optionally a [flow mapping file](./mapping_validation.md).
-ILCD databases have to be in .zip format to be imported.
+To import **ILCD files**, select the import file from the directory:

     ![](../media/import_ilcd.png)

+>**_Note:_** ILCD is a data format but can also represent a data scheme.
+This implies that the reference system is not the native openLCA one and optionally a [flow mapping file](./mapping_validation.md) has to be applied.

+During the import processes, flows, flow properties, methods, unit groups, sources, and contacts (imported as actors) are created in the active database.
+Data sets are identified by their UUIDs.
+If a data set with the same UUID already exists in the database, the existing one is used instead of creating a duplicate.
+This is why importing ILCD data into a database that already contains the matching reference system (e.g. the EF reference package from openLCA Nexus when importing EF-compliant data) avoids duplicate elementary flows and ensures that the LCIA methods work correctly.

 </details>